MichaelCombs28/grid-starter/README.md

 All parts are free to use under the open-source MIT license.

 ## Customization
+A simple variables file in less to edit total column numbers, gutter sizes, and media queries for mobile, tablet, desktop, and widescreen devices.

 A SASS version will be added very soon as well as an SCSS version